Full width project banner image

 Key reforms every Victorian rental provider should be across before November 2025.

-The Victorian Parliament has passed significant new rental reforms under the Consumer and Planning Legislation Amendment (Housing Statement Reform) Bill 2024, with changes coming into effect from November 2025.
+The Victorian Parliament has passed significant new rental reforms under the Consumer and Planning Legislation Amendment (Housing Statement Reform) Bill 2024, with changes coming into effect on 25 November 2025.

 These reforms build on more than 130 changes since 2021 and are designed to strengthen protections for renters.
 For rental providers, this means updated processes, stricter compliance requirements, and increased penalties for breaches.